 The Ontario Fruit and Vegetable Convention Inc., is designated by the Ontario Ministry of Agriculture, Food and Rural Affairs as an incorporated organization within the meaning of the Agricultural and Horticultural Organizations Act.

 The convention is organized and produced by a volunteer committee and is a joint effort between the Niagara Peninsula Fruit & Vegetable Growers Association (NPF & VGA) and Horticultural Crops Ontario (HCO) which include: Farmers' Markets Ontario, Ontario Ministry of Agriculture, Food and Rural Affairs, Farm Fresh Ontario, Berry Growers of Ontario, Ontario Apple Growers, and Allied Trades.

 The first convention was held in 2003 at Brock University in St. Catharines, Ontario.
-In 2012, the convention moved to its current location, the Scotiabank Convention Centre in Niagara Falls, Ontario.
+In 2012, the convention moved to its current location, the Niagara Falls Convention Centre in Niagara Falls, Ontario.

 OFVC provides an excellent knowledge base of speaker sessions on a wide array of topics.
 It has attracted some of the top horticultural specialsts from around the world.
 The exhibit area, which more than doubled in size in 2012, attracts top companies from across Canada and the United States where they can display their products and coverse about their services in a casual environment.
 Day 1 features a great late afternoon networking opportunity called Farmers and Friends, where attendees, speakers, organizers, sponsors and exhibitors have a chance to network on the trade show floor while enjoying a glass of local wine, craft beer, delicious cider and finger foods.